 Following are a few examples of how PixelEdge clients and other leading brands have used their own guiding principles to develop a product roadmap and perform prioritization.

-Some products require more complexity than others.
+Some enterprise applications require more complexity than others.
 Stakeholders should ask themselves: Is the product geared towards a singular function, or does it have several important functions?
 If it is intended to be multi-function, are all functions necessary at launch?
 Could functionality grow over time with phased releases to the added functions?

 At launch, the popular payment solution Venmo had a singular benefit to the end user: it allowed friends to quickly split bills.